"Zhingibis and the Return of the Heart Berry"

 On an Ojibwe reserve, which was situated in a beautiful area of rapids and falls that connects two big freshwater lakes, a young man named Zhingibis Manitoskiing lived with ookomisan, his maternal grandmother.
 Most folks on the rez called him by his birthname but, because he had an exceptionally kind and gentle nature, his grandmother addressed him as “Ziigwan,” which is anishinaabemowin (Ojibwe) for "spring."
 Although his family and friends knew him to be a dreamer, modest and pensive, and possessing a truly romantic soul, he also had a cheerful and optimistic side to him - some would even say quick-witted, and cheeky.

+If there was one thing that could be said about him, however, is that he loved stories.
+Or, to be exact, the traditional stories of his People.
+And that he loved Nookomis, his grandmother!
+Zhingibis particularly cherished the many evenings when he got to listen to her sharing the old aadizookaanan, or - as she called them – “sacred stories.”
 The reason why he loved ookomisan’s storytelling so much, I guess, was that they were filled with meaningful and – often – humorous - life lessons and populated with a myriad of colorful aadizookaanag (story characters) showing many patterns of behavior in both real life and in the stories themselves.
 When ookomisan shared these cultural stories with him during the cold winter nights he could hear in her voice the love she had for each and every one of these “relatives” – as she called them – and boy, were there many!
 “Look up in the night sky noozis,” Nookomis used to say, “and count the stars.
 That is how many stories there are.
 Then look up when the night is at it clearest and count again.
 That is how many relatives live up there!”

 “The smart little grebe invited the North Wind inside his lodge,” Nookomis told her grandson, “ but when he sat there by the fire in the warm lodge, he did his best to freeze the fire, but Zhingibis would stir it up and it got very warm in the lodge.
 Weaker and weaker from the heat, the North Wind, whose body was made of ice, slowly but surely melted; he finally turned and left.
 Soon after that Ziigwan (Spring) came!”